-Prerequisite(s): ENG 101 and either POL 110 or LAX 110, or consent of the instructor.
+Prerequisite(s): ENG 101; LAX 110 or POL 110, or consent of the instructor.

 POL 230(B) - TOPICS IN POLITICAL SCIENCE

 In this course students will survey the political science literature and use primary source materials to explore a current and/or historical topic in political science.
 The focus of the course will change each semester.
 Students will be expected to complete a research project.